 - Include a statement of the provider’s commitment to respond fully and in a timely manner to all traceback requests from the Commission, law enforcement, and the industry traceback consortium (USTelecom), and to cooperate with the entities in investigating and stopping any illegal robocallers that use its service to originate calls.

 The FCC’s Wireline Competition Bureau will release a Public Notice regarding the Robocall Mitigation Database and portal creation and establish a deadline for the certification filings.

 Bridget Alexander White will discuss this latest Order’s allowances and requirements and how JSI can assist clients with compliance during an October 30th webinar “Numbering & Porting: Where Are We?!”
 Details and registration for that webinar will be sent soon.
-If you have questions about this STIR/SHAKEN extension, please contact Bridget at 301-459-7590.
+If you have questions about this STIR/SHAKEN extension, please contact one of our experts by clicking the button below.